nickscoffee/gammaproject/README.md

 As a **data analyst**, we will try to answer the question above.
 # Objective
 Our objective are:
-1. Examine country and city that meet criterias.
+1. Examine country that meet criterias.
-2. Examine city and products that have most customers in the country.
+2. Examine products that have most customers in the region.